I don’t know where my niece, Katherine, found the original White Chicken Chili recipe, but after tweaking it a bit it is now a family favorite!

 - Chili Powder to taste

-- Add diced chicken and brown for a couple of minutes.
+- Add raw chicken cut into bite-size pieces (or plan to shred it later) and brown for a couple of minutes.

-- Add bone broth and juice from tomatoes; simmer for about 10 to 15 minutes or until chicken is done.
+- Add bone broth and tomatoes; simmer for about 10 to 15 minutes or until chicken is done.

 - Add remaining ingredients and heat through.